 It makes little sense to transmit the current position too often.
-This parameter defines the interval at which the current position is to be transmitted via APRS protocol.
+This parameter defines the interval at which the current position is to be transmitted via APRS ind dity protocol.

 Interval period: Maximum: 7650

+Minimum: 0

-30 Increment:
+Increment: 30

 Recommended: 120